Steph Jones

 Stephenie Nicole Jones (born September 6, 1987) is an American songwriter and vocal producer based in Nashville, TN.
-She has written songs performed by artists including Sabrina Carpenter, Selena Gomez, BLɅϽKPIИK, Kelsea Ballerini, JADE, Florence + The Machine, Celine Dion, Keith Urban, Teddy Swims, Madi Diaz, and more.
+She has written songs performed by artists including Sabrina Carpenter, Selena Gomez, Blackpink, Demi Lovato, Kelsea Ballerini, Jade Thirlwall, Florence and the Machine, Celine Dion, Keith Urban, Teddy Swims, Madi Diaz, and more.

 Career

-Steph Jones recently co-wrote Sabrina Carpenter's 5× platinum song "Espresso", the lead single from her sixth studio album, Short n' Sweet, alongside co-writers Amy Allen and Julian Bunetta.
+Steph Jones co-wrote Sabrina Carpenter's 5× platinum song "Espresso", the lead single from her sixth studio album, Short n' Sweet, alongside co-writers Amy Allen and Julian Bunetta.
 "Espresso" is nominated for both Record of the Year and Best Pop Solo Performance at the 2025 Grammy's and is Spotify's 3rd fastest song to hit 1 Billion streams.
 It was Billboard's #1 Global Song of the Summer for 2024, as well as reaching #1 on Pop Airplay and #3 on the Hot 100 Charts.
 Steph Jones has co-written with Sabrina Carpenter over many albums, including songs "Nonsense", "Bet U Wanna", "Bad for Business" and "Things I Wish You Said" from Carpenter's fifth studio album, Emails I Can't Send, as well as "Sue Me", "Buy Me Presents", "Let Me Move You" (from the Netflix film Work It), and more.

 Jones also co-wrote Jade Thirwall's debut single "Angel Of My Dreams" which charted Top 10 on UK Singles Chart.
 Other notable works include Selena Gomez's "People You Know", BLACKPINK's "Love to Hate Me", Amber Mark's "Competition," Latto ft LU KALA "Lottery", Teddy Swims "Growing Up is Getting Old", and "Call Me Cruella" by Florence + The Machine (for Disney's GRAMMY-nominated Original Motion Picture soundtrack ‘Cruella’).

 Jones has also had success as a songwriter in the country music space, with Kelsea Ballerini's #1 Country Radio song "Hole In The Bottle", Tenille Townes "When's It Gonna Happen" and "Girl Who Didn't Care," Little Big Town's "Over Drinking" (from their GRAMMY-nominated album ‘Nightfall’), Keith Urban's "Polaroid," as well as Shania Twain and BRELAND's "Boots Don't" (from Twisters: The Album).